Bloggios-Open-Source/authentication-configuration-jar/CONTRIBUTING.md

 ## <a name="prp"></a> Pull Request Process

-This document outlines the guidelines for submitting and approving pull requests (PRs) within the <project-name> repository.
+This document outlines the guidelines for submitting and approving pull requests (PRs) within the **bloggios_frontend** repository.

 ## PR Approval Process

 1. **Dependency Management**: Ensure any install or build dependencies are removed.
 If holding dependencies is necessary, seek approval from the project owner before finalizing the build.

 2. **Update README**: Update the README.md file with details of changes to the interface, including new environment variables, exposed ports, useful file locations, and container parameters.

-3. **Versioning**: Increase the version numbers in example files and README.md to match the new version represented by the PR.
-We adhere to the [SemVer](http://semver.org/) versioning scheme.

 4. **Review and Merge**: You may merge the Pull Request once you have received sign-off from two other developers.
 If you lack the permissions to merge, request the second reviewer to do so.